dahtah/KirchhoffForests.jl/README.md

-# KirchoffForests.jl
+# KirchhoffForests.jl

-A repository of code related to Kirchoff forests on graphs and associated estimators.
+A repository of code related to Kirchhoff forests on graphs and associated estimators.
 This code is experimental, don't use it for anything serious (yet).

 Authors: Simon Barthelmé, Nicolas Tremblay, Yusuf Yigit Pilavci, Guillaume Gautier (CNRS, Gipsa-lab).